uviclibraries/raspberrypi/act-1.md

     -   [Kiosk Computer](http://bit.ly/2ryOD9G){:target="_blank"}
     -   [Temp Log](http://bit.ly/38NjrnG){:target="_blank"}
     -   [Headless RbPi](http://bit.ly/3afHkoH){:target="_blank"}
-6. At Home projects
     -   [Lakka Retro Gaming Computer](http://bit.ly/33CDwL7){:target="_blank"}
     -   [C64 Disk Hack](http://bit.ly/2O7ajSP){:target="_blank"}
+    -   Or go to **Start Menu > Help > Projects** on the Raspberry Pi to view a list of projects in the Chromium web browser.

     **Important Things:**
-7. How to shutdown the Raspberry Pi
+8. How to shutdown the Raspberry Pi
     -   In the terminal, enter this command `sudo shutdown -h now`
     -   After installing large applications, update and upgrade your raspberry pi **(ONLY UPGRADE WHEN YOU HAVE A LOT OF TIME)**